Kiyoshika/openIDE/README.md

     * CodeTabPane - close all/close all others, split vertical/horizontal
     * CodeEditor - view definitions/implementation, refactor, etc.
 * Vim motions
-* Tree sitter for actual proper syntax highlighting (currently using regex as a placeholder)
 * Adding build/run configurations (and saving/exporting them)
 * Highlight-tabbing (select a portion of text and press tab - should tab everything)
 * Smart indenting (e.g., pressing enter and having the next line tab up correctly)
-* Proper keyword dictionaries for common languages (what I have now is just a placeholder to see some highlighting)
 * Support for custom themes (+ importing/exporting themes)
 * Adjust font size with Ctrl+Scroll
 * Adjust scale of UI somehow (configurable in settings)